moh3n9595/react-beacon-hint/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/moh3n9595/react-beacon-hint/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/moh3n9595/react-beacon-hint/blob/master/LICENSE) file for details.